 The Hammerfest Strøm tidal project was installed in Kvalsund in Finnmark county, Norway, at a 50m depth in the sound between Kvalsund and Kvaløya.
 The HS300 horizontal axis turbine device was installed in 2003, and grid connected in 2004 which made it the world's first tidal turbine delivering to the grid.
+The submerged structure weighed 120 tonnes and had gravity footings of 200 tonnes.
+Its three-bladed turbine was made in glass fibre-reinforced plastic and measured 10 metres from hub to tip.
 The device rotated at 7 rpm with an installed capacity of 0.3 MW.

 Hammerfest Strøm AS holds the consent to the site, given by the Norwegian Water Resource and Energy Directorate (NVE) for a 25 years period from 2001-2026.
 The trading license, hold by Hammerfest Strøm AS, was given in 2002 and need to be renewed every 4th year.
 The grid owner in the installation area is Hammerfest Energi AS.